11 Ketosis Symptoms and Signs – Be Sure You’re Doing Keto Correctly

-There are specific signs and symptoms you’ll experience when you enter ketosis so you don’t have to stress if you’re doing the keto diet “right” or not.
+It’s pretty simple: there are specific ketosis symptoms and signs of ketosis you’ll experience so you don’t have to stress if you’re doing the keto diet “right” or not.

-And that’s what this article will cover – the 11 main signs and symptoms to know you’re in ketosis.
+And that’s what this article will cover – the 11 main signs of ketosis.

 1. Increased Thirst and A Dry Mouth

 Many keto dieters report having a dry mouth and feeling a lot thirstier than usual.
 If that’s something you’re experiencing, don’t worry.
-It’s a sign your diet is working!
+It’s one of the most common signs of ketosis.
+That means your diet is working!

-When you’re in ketosis, you’ll be excreting a lot of water – that’s one side effect of switching to a diet high in fat and protein, but low in carbs.
+When you first go Keto, you’ll be excreting a lot of water – that’s one of the ketosis side effects, and it’s related to switching to a diet high in fat and protein, but low in carbs.
 And you’ll be losing a lot of electrolytes (like sodium, potassium, and magnesium) along with the water.

 You’ll not only be losing more sodium than before, you’ll also be eating less sodium than before.
 And that’s because you’re giving up processed foods.
 Think about how salty a bag of chips is – most highly processed foods have a lot of sodium in them.
 And when you cut those foods out of your diet, you’re also cutting out your main source of sodium.

 This combination causes a drop in your electrolyte levels and the amount of fluid in your body.
 So you start feeling thirsty!